-The day a child is born should bring tremendous joy and excitement to a new parent.
-When childbirth goes wrong, however, this happy day can take a tragic downward turn.
-When your child is the victim of a birth injury, you may feel not only devastated, but also overwhelmed when considering the lifelong costs of caring for a child with serious health issues.
-Families who have suffered a birth injury may receive help by filing a lawsuit based on claims that medical malpractice was the cause of their child’s injuries.
-In West Virginia, a birth injury lawyer at Burke, Schultz, Harman & Jenkinson in Martinsburg can help you succeed on a birth injury claim.
+A child’s birth should bring tremendous joy and excitement to a new parent, but when childbirth goes wrong, this day can take a tragic turn.
+When your child is the victim of a birth injury, you may feel devastated and overwhelmed when considering the lifelong costs of providing care for a child with serious health issues.
+Fortunately, the law provides parents the right to hold medical professionals responsible when preventable birth injuries occur.
+Families that experience a birth injury may receive help by filing a lawsuit based on medical malpractice.
+A West Virginia birth injury attorney at Burke, Schultz, Harman & Jenkinson in Martinsburg can help you hold the defendant liable and recover damages.

-Families often need the assistance of skilled attorneys well-versed in birth injury cases.
-At Burke, Schultz, Harman & Jenkinson, our attorneys will gather evidence from medical expert witnesses, hospital records, and obstetric standards of care to show that the doctors and nurses handling a birth failed to carry out their legal duty to provide attentive and competent care.
-Contact our Martinsburg offices to discuss your family’s case and what your options may be to receive money damages after a birth injury.
+Due to the complexity of proving liability, families need assistance from skilled attorneys who are well-versed in birth injury cases.
+At Burke, Schultz, Harman & Jenkinson, our experienced malpractice attorneys gather evidence from medical expert witnesses and hospital records, including evidence of obstetric standards of care, to show that the doctors and nurses handling a birth breached their legal duty to provide attentive and competent care.
+Contact our Martinsburg, WV offices to discuss your family’s case and what your options may be to receive compensation after a birth injury.

 - Hypoxic ischemic encephalopathy